 EDDL 7300 (3-3-0) Foundations of Education

 The course provides an introduction to educational leadership with an emphasis on leadership practice, development, and implementation.
-The work and challenges of educational leaders will be examined.
+The work and challenges of educational leaders will be examined, as well as topical issues relevant to all educational leaders.
 The student will study the roles of servant leadership, credibility, vision, empowerment, and strategy for educational leaders.

 EDDL 7301 (3-3-0) Developmental Theories

-This course explores human development research, focusing on physical, cognitive, social, emotional, and personality development from conception to death within the context of psychological and sociological theories of development with an emphasis on their contributions to the practices of Christian nurture, instruction, and leadership formation.
+This course explores human development research, focusing on physical, cognitive, social, emotional, and personality development from conception to death within the context of psychological and sociological theories of development.
+In addition, it explores the major theories of an ongoing research in learning with an emphasis on application of these theories and their contributions to the practices of leadership formation.

 EDDL 7303 (3-3-0) Organizational Behavior and Leadership

-This course examines organizations from a sociological perspective to gain a comprehensive understanding of both theoretical and practical workings of K-12, post-secondary, and ecumenical organizations.
-Chaos, complexity theory, and appreciative theory will also be addressed, along with the common and diverse elements of structures, rational, natural, and open systems perspectives including application to school districts, institutions of higher education, churches, and denominational agencies.
+This course examines organizations from a sociological perspective to gain a comprehensive understanding of both theoretical and practical workings of K-12 and educational systems.
+Chaos, complexity theory, and appreciative theory will also be addressed, along with the common and diverse elements of structures, rational, natural, and open systems perspectives including application to school districts.

 EDDL 7304 (3-3-0) Leadership and Management Theories